CocoaPress/docs/docs/101/Slicer.md

 Window -> Preview (++ctrl+6++) The process of turning your imported model(s) into instructions your printer can follow can be done with the button in the bottom right menu, called the "Slice" button (++ctrl+r++).

 ## File Exports

+To make instructions for your Cocoa Press, they'll be saved as a GCode file, which is a language for specific digitally controlled machines (3D printers, some laser cutters, large industrial machinery, etc.) on how to manufacture the object you're instructing it to.

+!!! warning
+    GCode files are machine specific, so if you've set up a slicer for a specific printer (your Cocoa Press), using GCode for a different printer could damage it, and vice versa also applies.
+Some printers have safety checks, some do not.
+Caution is advised!

+## File Imports

+PrusaSlicer can import a variety of model types, as well as machine configurations if a file was sliced for a given printer was exported with those settings saved in the instructions.

+### Import Config Bundle

+This menu item is how users are expected to import experimental or legacy Cocoa Press printer configurations.
+See further instructions [here](#). <!-- TODO Add import config instructions -->

 ## Useful Settings